-- With the posterior distribution for k=10, also plot for k=15 - Because the posteriors are proportional to the likelihoodsprior, also plot the likelihoods on the same plots as the 2 posterior distributions - For a flat prior - For a prior of the form 1/N - Don't worry too much right now about normalization of priors, likelihoods, and/or posteriors, just make sure they show up on a 'reasonable' scale for the plots - Do the estimator values for N differ between the likelihoods and the Bayesian posteriors for a flat prior? - What about for the 1/N prior?
+- Plot the posterior distribution for k=10 from exercise 1 as well as for k=15 - Because the posteriors are proportional to the likelihoodsprior, also plot the likelihoods on the same plots as the 2 posterior distributions - For a flat prior - For a prior of the form 1/N - Don't worry too much right now about normalization of priors, likelihoods, and/or posteriors, just make sure they show up on a 'reasonable' scale for the plots - Do the estimator values for N differ between the likelihoods and the Bayesian posteriors for a flat prior? - What about for the 1/N prior?